nils-eilers/memSIM2/README.md

 # EPROM pin out

-When I ordered the memSIM2 device I didn't know that the sevice could come with a 28 adapter cable.
+When I ordered the memSIM2 device I didn't know that the device could come with a 28 adapter cable.
 Now I have to wonder how to hookup the memSIM2 to the device.
 At this time I'm assuming the only pin that has to be rerouted is the Vcc (power) pin.

 [PROM/ROM index and cross reference](https://www.mikesarcade.com/cgi-bin/spies.cgi?action=url&type=info&page=ROMref.txt)